bayang/jelu/README.md

 * Author page with author detail and books from this author
 * Auto import author details from wikipedia
 * Auto merge authors (to fix duplicates resulting from automatic imports for example)
+* Provide embed code snippets so that books can be tracked in other sites, blogs or even markdown notes/journal

 ## Usage